 The Pacific halibut fishery has been managed by the IPHC since 1923.
-Catch limits for each of eight IPHC Regulatory Areas1 are set each year by the Commission.
+Mortality limits for each of eight IPHC Regulatory Areas1 are set each year by the Commission.
 The stock assessment provides a summary of recently collected data, and model estimates of stock size and trend.
-Specific management information is summarized via a decision table reporting the estimated risks associated with alternative management actions and catch tables projecting the level of mortality for fisheries in each Regulatory Area indicated by the IPHC's interim management procedure, as well as other alternatives.
+Specific management information is summarized via a decision table reporting the estimated risks associated with alternative management actions.
+Mortality tables projecting detailed summaries for fisheries in each IPHC Regulatory Area (and reference levels indicated by the IPHC's interim management procedure) can be explored via the IPHC's mortality projection tool.